blocksds/sdk/docs/content/docs/guides/faq.md

 ### I've just installed BlocksDS, now what?

+BlocksDS has a [tutorial](../../../tutorial) that shows you how to use libnds to use all features of the Nintendo DS.

 The first step is to build one of the examples included with BlocksDS.
 If you have installed the `blocksds-docs` package with `wf-pacman`, the examples are located in `/opt/wonderful/thirdparty/blocksds/core/examples/`.
 From there, for